lebaston100/ProductionClock/README.md

 And now stop reading this readme and get back to production.

 If you have any problems, just open a Github issue or join the [Discord Server](https://discord.gg/PCYQJwX).
+In case you want something simpler to setup with a gui check out [Ontime](https://github.com/cpvalente/ontime).